mariovisic/declarative_cucumber/slides/about/about.md

 # Why Use Cucumber?

 * Promotes Behavior Driven Development (BDD)
-* Encourages minimal implemenations
+* Encourages minimal implementations
 * Written in a language clients can read and write
-* Side effects include accidental integration testing
+* Side effects may include accidental integration testing